jiahao42/MIT-JOS/lab1/articles/lab1-exercise8.md

 **The main skeleton of `vprintfmt` :**

+#### Attention: the omitted fragment of code is here, we are going to solve exercise8 right now!!!

 ```C
 while (1) {
 	while ((ch = *(unsigned char *) fmt++) != '%') { // if it is not a format sign, just output it to the console